 Plant biology in the 21st Century

 In addition, plants are the primary producers of the world`s ecosystems, and thus central to life on earth, a fact to which rising food prices and a rapidly changing climate have brought renewed attention.
-Although we do not work directly on applications such as crop improvement, there is no doubt that basic research on plant biology can play a major role in solving some of the problems with sustainable food and energy production mankind will face in the 21st century.
+There is no doubt that basic research on plant biology can play a major role in solving some of the problems with sustainable food and energy production mankind will face in the 21st century.

 Despite all this, plant biology worldwide is very poorly funded, and funding for basic plant biology is almost non-existent.
 The GMI is one of the very few exceptions — an environment in which some of the most challenging and important questions of modern biology can be addressed.